 Positions may be flexibly tailored to match clinical, research, and leadership expertise and interests.
 Further, subspecialty clinical training can be provided.

 Stanford University and Stanford Children’s Health are committed to improving pediatric and maternal healthcare through excellence in image-based clinical care, education of future radiologists, and translational research.
-A full range of primary through quaternary services is provided across 65 locations and with over 500,000 annual patient visits.
-With over 150 specialties, Stanford Children’s has multiple centers of emphasis: include Brain and Behavior, Cancer, Heart, Orthopedics and Sports Medicine, Pulmonary Biology, Pregnancy and Newborn Services, Transplant.
+A full range of primary through quaternary services is provided across 65 locations and with over 590,000 annual patient visits.
+With over 150 specialties, Stanford Children’s has multiple centers of emphasis: including Brain and Behavior, Cancer, Heart, Orthopedics and Sports Medicine, Pulmonary Biology, Pregnancy and Newborn Services, and Transplant.
 Pediatric Radiology and Stanford Children’s Health are currently undergoing significant expansion.
 Lucile Packard Children’s Hospital (LPCH) at Stanford has state-of-the-art imaging equipment and is located on the world-class Stanford University campus, creating an unparalleled academic environment and close interactions with a variety of students and disciplines.

+Stanford Children’s Health and the Department of Radiology at Stanford University School of Medicine are searching for a full-time faculty in Pediatric Interventional Radiology.
 Applicants must have completed fellowship training in interventional radiology or pediatric interventional radiology.
 Fellowship training in pediatric radiology or demonstration of equivalent experience is required.
-The ideal candidate will have a strong track record for both clinical and educational achievement in pediatric interventional radiology.
-This position will primarily consist of clinical duties with opportunities in teaching.
-Research activities are not a requirement but are encouraged.
+The ideal candidate will have a strong track record for clinical achievement in pediatric interventional radiology and leadership experience.
 Excellent interpersonal and communication skills with clinicians, patients, and trainees are required.